fja05680/pinkfish/README.md

  - uses daily data (vs minute or tick data) for intraday trading
  - uses free daily data from yahoo finance
  - simple to use python API
+ - backtest single stock/ETF strategy or a portolio (basket of stocks/ETFs)
  - create spreadsheets within Jupyter Notebook by utilizing pandas dataframes and itable formatting

 ## Installation